cristiantobol/developer-toolcamp/session_06_more_react.md

 Click a tile in your browser and see the different IDs being logged.

-Now we're going to keep track of the selected recipe in the `state` instead.
+Instead of logging this information to the console we're going to keep track of the selected recipe in the `state` of the `App` component.

 First of all we'll update the constructor to:
 * add a placeholder for the selected recipe in the initial state
 * bind the new method `handleTileSelected` so that we can access `this` inside it.

-Update your constructor to look like:
+Update your `App` constructor to look like:
 ```javaScript
 constructor(props) {
   super(props);